juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 2. Design what modules must be modified and what changes are required
     - List of components and their responsibilities
     - Diagram explaining the dependencies
     - Processes description (and diagram if required)
 3. Select functionality subset for iteration, and:
+    1. Extend the design with process(es) description to make sure that process aspects relevant for iteration are clear and complete
-   1. Describe in BDD terms the expected behaviors of the components that have to be changed
+    2. Describe in BDD terms the expected behaviors of the components that have to be changed
-   2. Detailed review of BDD scenarios done by developers / QAs / business stakeholders
+    3. Detailed review of BDD scenarios done by developers / QAs / business stakeholders
-   3. Correct structure of BDD and map scenarios to modules.
+    4. Correct structure of BDD and map scenarios to modules.
 Run scenarios and review the spock report readability.
-   4. Implement module unit BDD scenarios (design the module facade API).
+    5. Implement module unit BDD scenarios (design the module facade API).
-   5. Implement the module facade
+    6. Implement the module facade
-   6. Implement BDD integration tests for key scenarios
+    7. Implement BDD integration tests for key scenarios
-   7. Verify coverage and test strength (CI Quality gate)
+    8. Verify coverage and test strength (CI Quality gate)

 ## Example Project Introduction